intdel/PeataSound/README.md

 Notes
 -------------

 This application is currently in **ALPHA** state.
 Many features are not implemented completely.

-Errors can also happen.
+Errors may occur.

 It is running on Linux as well as Windows.